kubernetes/enhancements/keps/sig-testing/20190605-presubmitconfig-in-tested-repo.md

 easier to solve than finding an agreeable solution on how to implement `inrepoconfig` itself.

-#### Components that need the `Presubmit` configuration but do not have a PullRequest
+#### Components that need the `Presubmit` configuration but do not have a `git ref` to work on

-Components that need the `Presubmit` config but do not have a pull request at hand can not work as before with `inrepoconfig`.
-Today, the only component for which this applies is the `branchprotector`.
+Components that need the `Presubmit` config but do not have a git reference at hand can not work as before with `inrepoconfig` because the list of Presubmits depends on the `ref`.
 This limitation will be documented.

-#### Running Prow against a platform other than GitHub

-`inrepoconfig` will be developed to work with `GitHub` only because `Prow` does not currently include the needed abstractions to make it easely possible to get it to work with other platforms.
-In particular what is missing is:

-* Support for something other than GitHub in the `prow/git` client
-* A reporting abstraction that can report back error conditions to the user

-This is a known limitation that will be documented.
-Should the needed infrastructure to integrate `inrepoconfig` with other platforms be available, an inegration should be easely possible.

 ## Implementation History